oppia/oppia-web-developer-docs/Google-Summer-of-Code-2026.md

 This project aims to simplify the contribution process by automatically providing AI-based translation suggestions.
 Contributors will have the option to accept the suggested translation (and edit it if needed) or reject it.
 If the AI suggestion is rejected, contributors can add the translation manually, following the existing workflow.

 Links to PRD and mocks:
-* [Mocks](https://www.google.com/url?q=https://www.figma.com/design/sKceFIRyOrObXz6F8VALia/-128-Show-auto-translation-suggestions-for-contributor-dashboard-translation-submitters?node-id%3D0-1%26p%3Df&sa=D&source=docs&ust=1771111128214747&usg=AOvVaw0dBrzLjKc5yXW5EYVI5CId) with the following tweaks:
+* [Mocks](https://www.figma.com/design/l5CN6GOxtqlZYKrOYBK88p/Automatic-translation-UI?node-id=0-1&t=mKCsNeEwEK1SOsev-1) with the following tweaks:
   * You don't need to highlight the parts of the auto-generated translation that the user changes.
-  * Include a checkbox or toggle that the translator needs to click to confirm they've reviewed the automated suggestions if they don't make any changes.
   * To submit the translation, require that the user have looked at the translated alt text for each image.
 Currently we require this by forcing translators to click on images, which opens a modal showing the alt text, to copy the images into the translation, but that mechanism won't work for automated translations.

 **Tracking issues**: